 To accomplish its objectives, Hidaya Foundation is working to:

-- Implement and showcase ways to reduce energy consumption by using a variety of alternative energy options in its own facilities in the USA, as well as in its offices around the world.
+- Implement and showcase ways to reduce energy consumption by using a variety of alternative energy options in its own facilities in the USA, as well as in its partner organizations’ offices around the world.
 These options would include, but not limited to, solar and wind power.

-- To help create awareness about the technology, practical devices, methods and benefits of conservation in the usage of current energy sources.
+- Help create awareness about the technology, practical devices, methods and benefits of conservation in the usage of current energy sources.
 This will be accomplished through education and hands on training to less developed countries around the globe.
 Hidaya may also support those entrepreneurs who are genuinely interested in creating business opportunities in the use of alternate energy technologies that would benefit the poor and needy.

 The ever-escalating cost of electricity in Pakistan, coupled with long blackouts, has created serious problems for businesses and the public alike.
 Children can’t study at nights, businesses can’t operate IT equipment consistently and productivity is at all time low.
 While Hidaya can’t solve this enormous problem on its own, it plans to address the issues at local/regional levels to the fullest capacity.